Explore how vintage drugstores and the pharmacy apothecary once sold not just tonics and elixirs, but also narcotics like cocaine & heroin with ease.

 Gee, Your Hair Smells Terrific shampoo & conditioner are extra rich, extra thick — so it leaves your hair shiny clean and fresh.
 Slightly spicy.
 Slightly flowery.
 And ready for compliments.

-Retro shampoo commercials from many decades ago were so achingly wholesome and sincere, it’s easy to see why some ’50s stereotypes persist today.
-Take a look!
+Take a look at this vintage White Rain shampoo commercial from 1954 — so achingly wholesome and sincere, it’s easy to see why some ’50s stereotypes persist today.

 Pretty hair should be fluffy, it should be glossy, and it should be even in color.
 Find out how to get these classic looks in this collection of old-fashioned haircare tips!